adriandleon/kmp-template-shared-ui/docs/CODE_COVERAGE_REPORTS.md

 - [Code Coverage in Android module](#code-coverage-in-android-module)
 - [Code Coverage in iOS module](#code-coverage-in-ios-module)

-## Code Coverage in Shared module
+## Code Coverage in ComposeApp module

-For the shared module, we use the [kotlinx-kover](https://github.com/Kotlin/kotlinx-kover) plugin to generate code coverage reports.
+For the composeApp module, we use the [kotlinx-kover](https://github.com/Kotlin/kotlinx-kover) plugin to generate code coverage reports.
-We add the following block in the root project's `build.gradle.kts` file.
+The Kover plugin is already configured in the project.
+It's added to the root project's `build.gradle.kts` file:

 ```kotlin
 plugins {